aduranb/number_pi/README.md

 ## Contributing

 Please read [CONTRIBUTING.md] for details on our code of conduct, and the process for submitting pull requests to us.

+#### To Do
+See the follwing list for contribution ideas that the author is expected to do at some point.

+- __Include different approaches to number pi (for now, it's just euler)__.
+Leibniz to be included, but it's a slower method.

+- __On bigno, include square roots as well__.

 ## Authors